Tony Degrate

-Anthony Degrate (born April 25, 1962) is an American former professional football player who was a defensive end in the National Football League (NFL) for a single season in 1985.
-He played college football for the Texas Longhorns, earning consensus All-American honors in 1984.
-He was selected by the Cincinnati Bengals in the 1985 NFL draft, and played professionally for the NFL's Green Bay Packers.
+Anthony Degrate (born April 25, 1962) is an American former professional football player who won the 1984 Lombardi Award and earned consensus All-American honors.
+He played college football for the Texas Longhorns, where he was a defensive tackle and still holds the record for most solo tackles in a season, He was selected by the Cincinnati Bengals of the National Football League (NFL) in the 1985 NFL draft, and played professionally for the NFL's Green Bay Packers as a defensive end.

 Early life

-Degrate was born in Snyder, Texas.
-He attended Snyder High School, and played high school football for the Snyder Tigers.
+Degrate was born in Snyder, Texas and played high school football and baseball at Snyder High School, where he was All-State Honorable Mention in football and threw a 96mph fastball.